 The analysis of staff numbers and costs disclosed below is audited by the external auditors.

-Ann McVie was the Deputy Director, Social Security Policy and the Accountable Officer for SCoSS, until 26 March 2021.
-She was a full-time employee of the Scottish Government and her salary was paid directly from the Scottish Government budget.
+Ann McVie is the Deputy Director, Social Security Policy and the Accountable Officer for SCoSS.
+She is a full-time employee of the Scottish Government and her salary is paid directly from the Scottish Government budget.
 SCoSS did not contribute to her pay, benefits or pension.
 She also received no bonuses or benefits in kind.

 The staff report contains information relating to staff numbers and costs.